filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 - nv25 - The network upgrade that will deliver the next batch of F3 protocol and code changes, which we also expect is the last network upgrade for activating F3 on mainnet.
 - "the implementations" - This means the main major Filecoin implementations: Lotus, Forest, and Venus.
 - “the smart contract” - This is the smart contract referred to in this proposal that contains the “good parameter set” and the bootstrap epoch.
-The source code will live in [filecoin-project/f3-activation-contract](https://github.com/filecoin-project/f3-activation-contract) and its address and owner address will be hardcoded in Lotus/Forest/Venus nv25-compatible releases.
+The source code will live in [filecoin-project/f3-activation-contract](https://github.com/filecoin-project/f3-activation-contract) and its address will be hardcoded in Lotus/Forest/Venus nv25-compatible releases.
 The owner address is "the multisig contract" discussed below.
 - “good parameter set” - This is the set of F3 configuration parameters that will be determined as part of [nv25 mainnet passive testing](https://github.com/filecoin-project/go-f3/issues/802).
 This parameter set will have sustained demonstrated success in mainnet.
 It will be stored in "the smart contract" as DEFLATE compressed JSON data, and it will be consumed by "the implementations".
-- “the multisig contract” - This is a standard off-the-shelf multisig EVM contract that will be the owner of “the smart contract”.
+- “the multisig contract” - This is a standard off-the-shelf multisig EVM contract ([Gnosis Safe](https://safe.global)) that will be the owner of “the smart contract”.
 As a result, “the smart contract” will only accept updates from this multisig contract.
 This is the mechanism by which we accomplish multi-stakeholder consensus of the Lotus, Forest, and Venus implementation teams.

 ## Specification